matthewSorensen/minimal-k20-env/porting.md

 ## Toolchain

    * use original teensy toolchain - I'd like to avoid getting too intimately acquainted with arm toolchains.
+Well, that was the original plan, until
+     I realized exactly how unsuitable the toolchain is.

    * some dependence on part of their standard library (usb serial, register locations), at least initially.